rick-dangerous13/teensysynth/HARDWARE_WIRING.md

 ## Troubleshooting

 ### Display not working
-- Check SPI connections (pins 10-13)
+- Check SPI connections (MOSI=11, MISO=12, SCK=13, CS=10)
-- Verify 3.3V power
+- Verify 3.3V power to display
 - Check orientation setting in code: `setRotation(3)`
+- Ensure TFT_CS (Pin 10) is properly connected

+### Touch not responding
+- Verify XPT2046 CS pin (Pin 7) is connected
+- Check that touch shares SPI bus with display (MOSI=11, MISO=12, SCK=13)
+- Calibration values in config.h may need adjustment for your specific display
+- T_IRQ can be left unconnected (firmware uses polling mode)

 ### Encoder too sensitive/insensitive
 - `ENC_STEPS_PER_NOTCH = 1` for DEBO encoder
 - Standard encoders may need `= 4`

-### MCP4725 not detected
+### DAC8568 not detected
-- Verify I2C connections (SDA=18, SCL=19)
+- Verify SPI connections (DIN=11, SCLK=13, SYNC=14)
-- Confirm 5V power to VCC pin
+- Confirm 5V power to both VDD and VREFIN
-- Check that modules have different addresses (use I2C scanner to verify)
-- Ensure you're using addresses 0x60 and 0x61 (or update config.h if different)
-- Use I2C scanner sketch to detect actual addresses on your modules
+- Check DAC_CS (Pin 14) is properly connected
+- Monitor serial output for "DAC8568 initialized successfully" message
+- Verify LDAC is tied to GND and CLR is tied to VDD

 ### CV output voltage too low
-- MCP4725 VDD must be 5V (not 3.3V)
+- DAC8568 VDD must be 5V (not 3.3V)
+- VREFIN must also be 5V for full 0-5V range
-- Check voltage at MCP4725 OUT pin with multimeter
+- Check voltages at VOUT pins with multimeter
-- Verify TRRS jack wiring (sleeve must be grounded)
+- Verify output jack wiring (ground connections)

-### Gate not triggering
-- Check second MCP4725 A0 pin (must be VDD for 0x61 address)
+### No CV output on some channels
+- Check all VOUT pins are properly connected
-- Verify gate DAC initialization in serial monitor
+- Use serial monitor to verify which script is loaded
-- Test gate voltage with multimeter (should toggle 0V/5V)
+- Test each channel individually with multimeter
+- DAC8568 outputs persist even when script is stopped

 ## Serial Monitor Output